Wishing you knew more about Aboriginal culture? Search no more.

 The very thought of police and the brutality of their enforcement and their arm send absolute shivers of fear up the spines of Aboriginal people.— Robert Eggington, Nyoongar leader

 Here is another case of excessive tasering by police of a 14-year-old Aboriginal youth.

 There are many instances where police behaviour is questionable.
 If victims call for an investigation it is usually police investigating police, like in the case of Cameron Mulrunji Doomadgee.

 Calls for investigation are not limited to cases involving Aboriginal people.
-The media are littered with cases where officers were exonerated, commended or promoted after a questionable case .
+The media are littered with cases where officers were exonerated, commended or promoted after questionable behaviour.
 During court proceedings police officers mislead the public or collude in their version of events.

 Policing is far from flawless.
 A former respected police officer identified "unreasonable use of force, failure to investigate, unreasonable conduct, victimisation and misuse of authority" among others as issues affecting policing.
-Aboriginal people, if asked, would agree to that list.
+Police are also accused to compromise or destroy crime scene evidence.